BornB4Google/swe-3313-fall-2025-team-09/technical-design/README.md

 Users are able to search inventory, register and log in, complete purchases, confirm orders, add or remove items from their cart, and check out.
 Admins can perform every action a user can in addition to admin specific actions.
 They can add items to the inventory, remove items from inventory, and generate sales reports.

-For each API request that a user makes, they pass their JWT along with their request.
-The JWT token is then used to identify the specific user in the USER table of the database.
-After the specific user is found, the IsAdmin field is checked to determine if they request was sent by a user or an admin.
+For each API request a client makes, it passes a JWT along with its request.
+The JWT is used to identify the associated user in the USER table of the database.
+If no user is identified and the endpoint requires authentication (most do), code specific to that endpoint is not executed and the client will receive an error response code (401 unauthorized).

+If a user associated with the JWT is found and the endpoint functionality is accessible to all users, action will be taken on behalf of the identified user.

+If a user associated with the JWT is found and the endpoint functionality is only accessible to admins, the IsAdmin field is checked for the identified user.
+If the identified user is an admin,  action will be taken on behalf of the identified admin.
+Otherwise, code specific to that endpoint is not executed and the client will receive an error response code (401 unauthorized).

-Route guards are used to ensure that only admins are shown actions that only admins can perform (i.e. don't show inventory management actions to users).
+Route guards are used on the frontend to ensure that only admins are shown actions that only admins can perform (i.e. don't show inventory management actions to users).

 ## I. Coding Style Guide